mauvehed/kevvy/README.md

 Then, edit the `.env` file:

 *   `DISCORD_TOKEN` (Required): Your Discord bot token.
 *   `NVD_API_KEY` (Optional): Your NVD API key.
 Request one [here](https://nvd.nist.gov/developers/request-an-api-key) for significantly higher request rate limits.
-Used as a fallback data source if VulnCheck is unavailable or fails.
+Used as the primary data source for CVE details.
-*   `VULNCHECK_API_TOKEN` (Optional): Your VulnCheck API key.
-Get one from [VulnCheck](https://vulncheck.com/).
-If provided, VulnCheck becomes the *primary* data source for CVE details.
+*   `VULNCHECK_API_TOKEN` (Optional): Your VulnCheck API key. *(Note: This is planned for future integration as a potential primary data source but is not currently used by the core CVE lookup commands).* Get one from [VulnCheck](https://vulncheck.com/).
 *   `DISCORD_COMMAND_PREFIX` (Optional): The prefix for traditional commands (if any are added later).
 Defaults to `!`.
 The primary interaction is automatic detection and slash commands.
 *   `LOGGING_CHANNEL_ID` (Optional): The ID of the Discord channel to which log messages should be sent.
 *   `DISABLE_DISCORD_LOGGING` (Optional): Set to `true` to disable sending logs to the Discord channel specified by `LOGGING_CHANNEL_ID`.
 Defaults to `false`.